News: Imatest 2021.2 1D Fourier spectrum plots have been added to Cross-sections. QR or bar codes can be read in the Rectangle analysis.

 - Histograms (primarily Luminance channel: R, G, and B channels can be included) for rectangular regions with area greater than 250 pixels.

-- Fourier spectrum with linear or logarithmic axes for rectangular regions larger than 100×100 pixels.
+- Fourier spectrum with linear or logarithmic axes for cross-sections (1D) or rectangular regions larger than 80×80 pixels (2D).

 - 3D Surface plot, containing spatial pixel level information (Imatest 5.2+)

 - All points below and/or above specified values as blue and/or red, respectively.

 - Distance between points in the original image.

 - EXIF data— metadata stored in the image file

 Running Image Statistics – Cross-sections – Rectangle/Eyedropper – 3D surface plots – Other controls